AdaCore/training_material/courses/rust_essentials/030_types_and_values/04_arithmetic.rst

   - **Debug Builds**

     - Rust *checks* for overflow
-    - Your program will :rust:`panic!` (crash)
+    - Program will :rust:`panic!` (crash)
-    - An error will tell you exactly what happened
+    - An error will describe exactly what happened

   - **Release Builds**